mweidner037/position-strings/README.md

 A cursor points to a particular spot in a list, in between two list elements (or text characters).
-This class handles cursors for lists that use `PositionSource` position strings.
+This class handles cursors for lists that use our position strings.

 A cursor is represented as a string.
 Specifically, it is the position of the element